SiJibrilll/GDGOC-noteAp/README.md

   - **Endpoint:**
     - For raw json without images: `PUT /notes/{id}`
     - For form data submission with images: `POST /notes/{id}` **IMPORTANT!** send with the `_method=PUT` in the form data submission.
   - **Description:** Updates the specified note.
 User's who have a shared access with edit permission to this note can also use this endpoint to update a note.
-To handle file uploads, you must send a POST request with _method=PUT in the formdata submission.
   - **Headers:**
     - `Authorization: Bearer {token}`
   - **Request Body:**